 With 7 varieties of wine on offer, one is really spoilt for choice!
 However, Vlassides strongly recommends their 2012 Cabernet Sauvignon for this winter.
 A rich red which was awarded Gold in the 2015 Cyprus Wine Competition.

 Exploring the neighbourhood near this winery will be an added bonus!
 Take a walk through the picturesque village of Koilani and enjoy a leisurely stroll along the Kryos River, whilst dreamily sipping on your boutique wine.
-Allow those sleepy eyes to rest over the unique landscape and stunning mountain tops while you savor every slurp.
+Allow those sleepy eyes to rest over the unique landscape and stunning mountain tops while you savour every slurp.

 Where?
 Koilani, Limassol Tel: (+357) 99-441574